jlant/waterapputils/README.md

 The following are the tutorial topics covered:

-1. General Overview (48 minutes) - a general overview and description of waterapputils
+1. General Overview (48 minutes) - a general overview and description of waterapputils.
-2. Command Line Interface (73 minutes) - a detailed walk through the use of the waterapputils command line interface with examples.
+2. Command Line Interface (73 minutes) - a detailed walk through the use of the waterapputils
+command line interface with examples.
 3. Graphical User Interface (46 minutes) - a detailed walk through the use of the waterapputils graphical user interface with examples.

 Download the waterapputils video tutorials from: